vijay0019/vijay0019/README.md

-# Hi there 👋 I'm Vijay Raj Jain
+# Hi there 👋 I'm Vijay

 🎓 MS in Data Science @ University of Alabama, Birmingham